NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 angle for a given stereo pair at the stereo preprocessing stage (:numref:`entrypoints`).

-Although images do not need to be map-projected before running the ``parallel_stereo`` program, we recommend that you do run ``cam2map`` (or ``cam2map4stereo.py``) beforehand, especially for image pairs that contain large topographic variation (and therefore large disparity differences across the scene, e.g., Valles Marineris).
-Map-projection is especially necessary when processing HiRISE images.
+Although images do not need to be mapprojected before running the ``parallel_stereo`` program, we recommend that you do run ``cam2map`` (or ``cam2map4stereo.py``) beforehand, especially for image pairs that contain large topographic variation (and therefore large disparity differences across the scene, e.g., Valles Marineris). mapprojection is especially necessary when processing HiRISE images.
 This removes the large disparity differences between HiRISE images and leaves only the small detail for the Stereo Pipeline to compute.
-Remember that ISIS can work backwards through a map-projection when applying the camera model, so the geometric integrity of your images will not be sacrificed if you map-project first.
+Remember that ISIS can work backwards through a mapprojection when applying the camera model, so the geometric integrity of your images will not be sacrificed if you mapproject first.

-An alternative way of map-projection, that applies to non-ISIS images as well, is with the ``mapproject`` tool (:numref:`mapproj-example`).
+An alternative way of mapprojection, that applies to non-ISIS images as well, is with the ``mapproject`` tool (:numref:`mapproj-example`).

 Excessively noisy images will not correlate well, so images should be